opnfv/sdnvpn/docs/development/overview/index.rst

     Ping it

-    Test Case 9 - Check fail mode in OVS br-int interfaces This testcase checks if the fail mode is always “secure”.
+    Test Case 9 - Check fail mode in OVS br-int interfaces This testcase checks if the fail mode is always secure.
     To accomplish it, a check is performed on all OVS br-int interfaces, for all OpenStack nodes.
     The testcase is considered as successful if all OVS br-int interfaces have fail_mode=secure